dansmyers/IntroToCS/Challenge_Projects/2-Project_Euler.md

 largest palindrome value you find.

 - You probably want an `is_palindrome(n)` function to test if a number `n` is palindromic.
 Maybe you could use the `str` function to turn `n` into a string to make the palindrome test easier?
+Do some research and look for an easy way to reverse a string.